 A project manager is like a ship's captain, steering the entire project and keeping it on course until it reaches its final destination.
 The most crucial member of a project, a project manager, coordinates the entire project, from start to finish.

 Depending on the project and office structure, a project manager can be the principal of a design firm, the interior designer, or a designated professional project manager within the office or hired from outside.

-Any design project, no matter what size or complexity, has 3 factors: cost, time and quality.
-It is the project manager's aim to maintain balance between these three elements for the entire project.
+No matter what size or complexity, any design project has 3 factors: cost, time, and quality.
+The project manager aims to maintain the balance between these three elements for the entire project.

 Duties of a project manager are vast and include, but aren't limited to:

 - Organizing and coordinating the project schedule and keeping it on track